ashisaxena710/Cardiovascular-Risk-Prediction/README.md

 Cardiovascular Risk Prediction is a classification machine learning project.
 The dataset is from ongoing cardiovascular study  on residents of the town of Framingham, Massachutts.
 The classification goal is to predict whether the patient has a 10-year risk of failure coronary heart disease(CHD).
 The dataset provides the patient's information .
 It includes over 4000 records and 15 attributes.
 Each attribute is a potental risk factor.
 There are both demographic, behavioral, and medical risk factor.

-• Sex:- male or female("M" or "F")
+id : A unique identifier for each individual

-• Age:- Age of the patient
+age: Age of the individual in years

+education: Level of education of the individual (categorical variable)

+sex: Gender of the individual (binary variable)

-• is_smoking:- whether or not the patient is a current smoker ("YES" or "NO")
+is_smoking: Whether the individual is a smoker or not (binary variable)

-• Cigs Per Day:- the number of cigarettes that the person smoked on average in one day
+cigsPerDay: Number of cigarettes smoked per day (continuous variable)

-• BP Meds:- whether or not the patient was on blood pressure medication
+BPMeds: Whether the individual is on blood pressure medication or not (binary variable)

-• Prevalent Stroke:- whether or not the patient had previously had a stroke
+prevalentStroke: Whether the individual has had a stroke in the past (binary variable)

-• Prevalent Hyp:- whether or not the patient was hypertensive

-• Diabetes:- whether or not the patient had diabetes (Nominal) Medical(current)

-• Tot Chol:- total cholesterol level

-• Sys BP:- systolic blood pressure

-• Dia BP:- diastolic blood pressure
+prevalentHyp: Whether the individual has hypertension (high blood pressure) or not (binary variable)

+diabetes: Whether the individual has diabetes or not (binary variable)

+totChol: Total cholesterol levels of the individual (continuous variable)

+sysBP: Systolic blood pressure of the individual (continuous variable)

+diaBP: Diastolic blood pressure of the individual (continuous variable)

-• BMI:- Body Mass Index
+BMI: Body Mass Index of the individual (continuous variable)

-• Heart Rate:- heart rate
+heartRate: Heart rate of the individual (continuous variable)

-• Glucose:- glucose level
+glucose: Blood glucose level of the individual (continuous variable)

-• TenYearCHD:- 10-year risk of coronary heart disease CHD(binary: “1”, means “Yes”, “0” means “No”)
+TenYearCHD: The 10-year risk of developing coronary heart disease for the individual (binary variable)